The Barber of Seville – Cancelled

 Armand reaches the end of his story.
 Rejected because of her past, his beloved Marguerite dies alone.
 He will never see her again.
 Deeply moved, Armand’s father leaves.
 Marguerite’s servant Nanina approaches and gives Armand the diary containing Marguerite’s last thoughts of love for him.

 The theme and characters from Puccini’s Manon Lescaut – where Armand and Marguerite first met in Paris – are ironically similar.
 The main character dies in the arms of her faithful lover.
 Armand silently closes Marguerite’s diary.

 It was a lovely ballet and all seats in the house were sold.
 The set, costumes, and symphony were exquisite.
 Talented dancers shined while performing difficult choreography and the audience clearly appreciated them.
 Throughout the evening I detected many Italian and Russian accents.
 There was no printed program listing names of the dancers, and photos were not allowed.

-Symphony, ballet, and opera performances in Sarajevo are inexpensive.
-I paid about $10 for a great seat at this fabulous performance.
+Symphony, ballet, and opera performances in Sarajevo are inexpensive. great seat at this fabulous performance cost about $10.